mdragone1/ESP32-IoT-Workshop/docs/part3/DHTDATA.md

 ---

 ### Step 1 - Configure an MQTT Input in Node-RED
+- Note: You do not need to secure your commuication to Node-RED if you did not implement secure communication with the MQTT broker in Step 2
 - From the Input category of the left Node-RED palette, find and select an **mqtt in node** and drag it onto your Node-RED flow.
 - Double-click on the MQTT node.
 An **Edit mqtt in node** sidebar will open.
 - Click the pencil icon next to the Server property to configure the MQTT server properties - this will open the **mqtt-broker node** sidebar: